ananace/foreman_uuid_boot/README.md

 See the [Plugins install instructions, advanced installation from gems](https://theforeman.org/plugins/#2.3AdvancedInstallationfromGems) for information on how to install this plugins.

-To enable legacy fact searching in addition to the UUID boot facet, create a plugin configuration file under `/etc/foreman/plugins` with;
+To enable the slower fact searching in addition to the UUID boot facet, create a plugin configuration file under `/etc/foreman/plugins` with;
 ```yaml
 ---
 :uuidboot_factsearch: true